 Pot

-Need to cook rice but don't have a rice cooker?
+Need to cook rice but don’t have a rice cooker?
 No worries, a pot will do.
 But what kind is optimal for cooking rice?
-There are many to choose from: hagama, earthen, aluminum, enamel, stainless steel, and ceramic.
+There are many to choose from hagama, earthen, aluminum, enamel, stainless steel, and ceramic.
 Traditionally, Japanese people used to cook rice on a wooden stove called a kamado, and they used hagama pots.
 Hagama pots are made with cast iron and have a wooden lid.
-However, these aren't practical for home use in modern days.
+However, these aren’t practical for home use in modern days.

 Earthen pots are one of the best choices.
-They heat up gently, help the rice cook evenly and create a fluffy texture, and can make your rice taste and smell even better.
+They heat up gently, help the rice cook evenly create a fluffy texture, and can make your rice taste and smell even better.

 Enamel pots are another good choice.
 They have a tight seal on the lid, which keeps the steam in and helps the rice stay fresh.
 Plus, they look great!